Three Design Criteria for Your Equestrian Arena

 Legacy has been embarking on a lot of big projects lately, and our tension fabric structures do lend themselves to the “bigger is better” premise.
 That’s because, as the projects get larger, the designs and improvements we’ve built into our materials and processes become more cost-effective.
 For example, we build with solid steel beams to create something that will last a long time, stand up to all kinds of weather and will meet local building codes.
 With our buildings, you should ask yourself how big your project will be and whether you are looking for a long-term solution.

 If you want an off-the-shelf kit, that’s not us.
 All of our buildings are custom designed to meet the specific needs of our clients.
 That takes a little more time and planning, but the results speak for themselves.
-Here are three facilities to look at if you haven’t seen our structures before.
+Here are some projects we've completed to look at if you haven’t seen our structures before.

 There are some who still think we do tents, but nothing could be further from the truth.
 We didn’t choose a fabric exterior for our buildings because it was the least expensive or easiest to work with.
 We chose to use our patented Exxotec™ fabric because it lasts decades and makes the most sense for our clients.
 Our fabric is tough, guaranteed for 25 years, and we use a patented process for installing so you won’t need worry about it again.